Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 Things aren't that simple.
 Sure, I can do the quote authority thing: Scholarship > Yes quotes scholars, Harvardous and otherwise, saying Christianity borrowed from Paganism; and Good Books > Yes links you to scholars' books explaining how it happened.
 But what I can't do is quote a scholar saying all scholars agree with my theory of what happened, Jesus wise.
 No one can.
 Jesus wise, scholars don't agree on much.

 The truth is, "scholarship" about Christianity is not a rigorous deal.
 Scholars won't even agree on basic stuff, like what ancient source materials to take seriously.
 Is it all ancient writings about Jesus, or just the canonical books?
 "Scholars" don't agree.
 Scholars write huge long books about Jesus and Christian origins, hundreds of pages, full of this claim and that claim, on and on, and never a mention of the facts that led them to the claims, or that support the claims, or that confirm the claims.
 Because, here's the secret, the claims aren't based on facts.
-They're based on imagination.

 Don't tell, it's a secret